mrsonne/hubit/examples/tanks/README.md

 The query spawns three workers i.e. one for each tank.
 Notice that no explicit looping over tanks is required once the subscriptions are configured in the `Hubit` model.
 This allow the developers of the tank model to work isolated on the tank model with less attention to the context in which it will be used.

-If we query the yield from tank 3 from all production lines at all production sites.
+If we query the yield from tank 3 from all production lines at all production sites using

 ```
 ['prod_sites[:].prod_lines[:].tanks[2].Q_yield']
 ```

-we again get 4.0 back (since there is actually only one production site and one production line), but the result is now a double nested list.
+we again get the result 4.0 back (since there is actually only one production site and one production line), but the result is now a double nested list.

 ```
 {'prod_sites[:].prod_lines[:].tanks[2].Q_yield': [[4.0]]}